-The Office of Public Safety and Emergency Management is responsible for the protection of the College community, first aid, emergency assistance, 24-hour escort service (upon request), enforcement of campus parking regulations, and the lost and found service.
-Officers on each campus are on duty 24 hours a day, 7 days a week.
+The Office of Public Safety is responsible for the protection of the College community, first aid, emergency assistance, 24-hour escort service (upon request), crime prevention and reporting, enforcement of campus regulations, state and local laws, and the lost and found service.
+Officers on each campus are on duty 24 hours a day, 7 days a week, 365 days a year.

 In Case of Emergency

 Sign Up new windowfor text and e-mail messages in the event of Montgomery College delays, closures, or emergencies.

 New phone or email address?
 Update your Alert accountnew window now.

 In case of a life-threatening emergency, someone should call 9-1-1 and then notify the Office of Public Safety.
 Students and employees are encouraged to carry a cell phone for reporting emergencies and receiving county and College alerts.
 Emergency phones are located in all campus elevators and in numerous internal and external locations.
 These phones will automatically ring in Central Dispatch.
 Calls made on the emergency phones are recorded.